OliviaTabares/STAT545-hw-Rodriguez-Arelis-Alexi/hw03/hw3_dplyr_ggplot2.md

 ![](hw3_dplyr_ggplot2_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-15-1.png)

 Note we flipped the axis with `coord_flip()`, and reversed the labels in the legend with `guides(fill = guide_legend(reverse = TRUE))`.
 The plot shows us that Africa has been increasing its number of countries that are below the life expectancy of 71.9355 years over the years, unlike the rest of the continents.
 But now, how are all these life expectancies behaving over time?
 What is their respective spread by continent?
-What about the means?
 We can make side-by-side plots with `task_4_table`:

 ``` r
 task_4_plot_2 <- ggplot(task_4_table, aes(x = as.factor(year), y = lifeExp)) +